DamnWidget/anaconda/README.md

 Sublime Text 3's default Python package cancels the auto-completion when some words are detected (for example `def` or `class`).
 This list of words includes `import`.

 **Work-around**: Create a new Python directory in your Packages directory and copy the contents of the file [Completion Rules.tmPreferences][Completion-Rules] there with the same name.
+Delete your Sublime Text Cache file `Cache/Python/Completion Rules.tmPreferences.cache`.

+**NOTE**: The cache path can be optained from the Sublime TExt 3 console using the code `sublime.cache_path()`

 #### Auto-complete drop-down shows up incorrectly.
 SublimeCodeIntel interferes with anaconda's auto-completion.